 SmaCC allows you to parse ambiguous grammars using a GLR parser.
 The %glr; directive changes the type of parser that SmaCC generates.
-Instead of your generated parser being a subclass of SmaCCParser, when you specify the %glr; directive, your parser will be a subclass of SmaCCGLRParser.
+Instead of your generated parser being a subclass of SmaCCParser, when you use the %glr; directive, your parser will be a subclass of SmaCCGLR-Parser.

-If you parse a string that has multiple representations, SmaCC will throw a SmaCCAmbiguousResultNotification exception that can be handled by user code.
+If you parse a string that has multiple representations, SmaCC will throw a SmaCCAmbiguousResultNotification exception, which can be handled by user code.
 This exception has the potential parses.
-The value that it is resumed with will be selected as the definitive parse value.
-If the exception is not handled, then it will pick one as the definitive parse value.
+The value with which it is resumed with will be selected as the definitive parse value.
+If the exception is not handled, then SmaCC will pick one as the definitive parse value.